Breadcrumb

 Polynesian Spa Deluxe Lake Spa

 Rotorua's Polynesian Spa offers a unique thermal spa experience on the shore of Lake Rotorua.
-You'll enjoy tranquil bathing and lake views in four shallow alkaline rock pools, each with different temperatures (36˚C to 42˚C).
-Here you are surrounded by revitalising native New Zealand flora, natural rocks, the sound of two waterfalls and a grotto.
+Enjoy tranquil bathing and lake views in four shallow alkaline rock pools, each with different temperatures (36˚C to 42˚C).
+Surrounded by revitalising native New Zealand flora, natural rocks, the sound of two waterfalls and a grotto.
 The pools are filled with soothing alkaline mineral water leaving your skin soft and supple.
-Relax in the outdoor relaxation area overlooking the four hot mineral pools and Lake Rotorua, here you can further unwind on the five geothermally heated recliners set in the stunning backdrop of New Zealand's lush and natural greenery.
-A large indoor relaxation lounge also overlooks Lake Rotorua, whereas a Lake Spa guest, you are welcome to move from the pools to the lounge once dried off and return to bathe in the Lake Spa pools as you wish.
+Unwind in either the indoor or outdoor relaxation area overlooking the four hot mineral pools and Lake Rotorua, here you can further decompress on the five geothermally heated recliners set in the stunning backdrop of New Zealand's lush and natural greenery.
 The Lake Spa is a unique thermal pool environment, where the atmosphere changes from day to night, and from winter steam to summer sparkle.

 Your accommodation: On the Point